akvorado/akvorado/console/data/docs/99-changelog.md

 ## Unreleased

+- 🩹 *cmd*: do not merge user-provided lists with defaults when parsing configuration
 - 🌱 *console*: add configuration for default options of the visualize tab and the top widgets to display on the home page.